Favourited 514 times

 During spring / summer 2021 I will be installing a few more bee hives in and around the land, with which you are very welcome to help.

 If you come to my place it is important that you can work independently and also enjoy time alone in nature.
 The nearest villages are a 15 minutes hike away.

 An open mindset and a good physical condition is more important than your skills.
 You are very welcome to come learn with me.

-Very back to basic!
-I can offer a tent with nearby a compost toilet and a basic field kitchen.
-There is also a shed with storage/space, a hammock to be chilled in, and my yurt is at the top of the land.
+My yurt is at the top of the land.
 Showering is done in the river and you can give me your clothes to wash in the machine we can use in the village.
-There is basic electricity (enough to charge phone and a laptop).
+There is electricity, way enough.

 I offer a place in a private tent and 3 meals a day (a porridge & fruit breakfast, a cooked lunch and ingredients to make your own dinner snack).
 We cook in turns.
 I cook vegetarian, and don't mind to make that vegan if a volunteer would prefer it.